"Pray as though everything depended on God. Work as though everything depends upon you."

 Jacob A. Marquart, III, O.F.S., Director of Parish Services

-Jacob is a member of the St. Augustine Church staff, and has become irreplaceable in assisting with the day-to-day operations, scheduling, and organization of the Parish.
+Jacob has been a member of the St. Augustine Church staff since September 2014, and has become irreplaceable with the administration, day-to-day operations, scheduling, and organization of the Parish.

-In May 2012, Jacob became a graduate of the Church Ministry Institute at Saint Charles Borromeo Seminary as a Lay Ecclesial Minister.
+In May 2012, Jacob became a graduate of the Church Ministry Institute at Saint Charles Borromeo Seminary as an Ecclesial Minister.
 He continued his theological studies at the seminary in the Graduate School of Theology and graduated in May 2015.

-As a Permanently Professed brother of the Franciscan religious order, Order of Franciscan Seculars, Jacob strives to observe and live the Gospel of our Lord Jesus Christ by following the example of St. Francis of Assisi who made Christ the inspiration and the center of his life with God and people.
+As a Permanently Professed Brother of Penance of the Franciscan religious order, Order of Franciscan Seculars (a member of the Saint Katharine Drexel Region, its local fraternity community, Saint Bonaventure which is attached to the Province of the Most Sacred Heart of Jesus, Franciscan Friars of the Third Order Regular [T.O.R.] in Loretto, PA ), Jacob strives to observe and live the Gospel of our Lord Jesus Christ by following the example of St. Francis of Assisi who made Christ the inspiration and the center of his life with God and people.

-Jacob currently resides in Philadelphia and in his free time enjoys sacred and classical music.
-He spends much time at the Kimmel Center for the Performing Arts with the Philadelphia Orchestra (who by the way, had their beginnings in 1900 right here at Saint Augustine Church from our parish musicians).
+Jacob currently resides here in Philadelphia and in his free time enjoys sacred and classical music.
+He spends much time at the Kimmel Center for the Performing Arts with the Philadelphia Orchestra (who by the way, had their very beginnings in 1900 right here at Saint Augustine Church from our parish musicians).
 Jacob is classically trained on the clarinet, violin and piano.
 He also enjoys finding new restaurants and dining with family and friends, cooking and traveling to distant lands around the globe to discover its peoples, customs and cuisines.

 "Pax et Bonum!"